Skip to content

 Network Graphs

 FollowTheMoney includes tooling to export data to a network graph.
-For details, please refer to the Aleph documentation.
+The FtM command-line tool includes the following exporters:

 How entities are translated to a graph